-FIRM NAME: AUTHORIZED SIGNATURE:
+AUTHORIZED SIGNATURE:

-ADDRESS: TYPE OR PRINT NAME:
+TYPE OR PRINT NAME:

-CITY/STATE: TELEPHONE NO:
+TELEPHONE NO:

+FIRM NAME:

+ADDRESS:

+CITY/STATE:

-ZIP (9 DIGIT):
+ZIP (9 DIGITS):

+FAX NO:

-FEDERAL TAX ID#: E-MAIL:
+E-MAIL:

 PRIMARY CONTACT INFORMATION

+CONTACT NAME:

-CONTACT NAME: TELEPHONE NO:
+TELEPHONE NO:

-E-MAIL:
+FAX NO: E-MAIL:

-1.0 GENERAL INFORMATION
+1 GENERAL INFORMATION

-1.1 BIT SECURITY STANDARDS
+1.1 BIT STANDARD CONTRACT TERMS AND CONDITIONS

-Any contract or agreement resulting from this RFP will need to incorporate and conform to the necessary security standards required by the South Dakota Bureau of Information and Telecommunications (BIT).
-In addition, any contract or agreement resulting from this RFP will include the State's standard I/T contract terms listed in Attachment A and the State's standard contract terms and conditions as identified in Section 2.0 below, along with any additional contract terms as negotiated by the parties.
-As part of the negotiation process the contract terms listed in Attachment A may be altered or deleted.
-The vendor must indicate in its response any issues it has with specific contract terms.
-If the vendor does not indicate that there are any issues with any contract terms, then the State will assume those terms are acceptable to the vendor.
-There is also a list of technical questions, Security and Vendor Questions which is attached as Attachment B, the vendor must complete.
+Any contract or agreement resulting from this RFP will include the State of South Dakota's (the "State") standard I/T contract terms listed in Appendix A, along with any additional contract terms as negotiated by the parties.
+As part of the negotiation process the contract terms listed in Appendix A may be altered or deleted.
+The offeror must indicate in its response any issues it has with specific contract terms.
+If the offeror does not indicate that there are any issues with any contract terms, then the State will assume those terms are acceptable to the offeror.
+There is also a list of technical questions, Security and Vendor Questions which is attached as Appendix B, the offeror must complete.
 These questions may be used in the proposal evaluation.
-It is preferred that the vendor's response to these questions is provided as a separate document from the RFP response.
-If the vendor will be hosting the solution, the file name must be "(Your Name) Hosted Security and Vendor Questions Response".
+It is preferred that the offeror's response to these questions is provided as a separate document from the RFP response.
+If the offeror will be hosting the solution, the file name must be "(Your Name) Hosted Security and Vendor Questions Response".
 If the solution will be hosted by the State, the file must be named "(Your Name) Security and Vendor Questions Response State Hosted".
+If the solution is not a hosted solution, the file name must be "(Your Name) Security and Vendor Questions Response".
+If there are multiple non-hosted solutions, please provide some designation in the file name that indicates which proposal it goes to.
 This document cannot be a scanned document but must be an original.
-If the vendor elects to make the Security and Vendor Questions part of its response, the questions must be clearly indicated in the proposal's Table of Contents.
+If the offeror elects to make the Security and Vendor Questions part of its response, the questions must be clearly indicated in the proposal's Table of Contents.
 A single numbering system must be used throughout the proposal.